Grass Valley's Living Room

 Located in the beautiful Sierra Foothills, hiking, boating, horseback riding and much more are at your doorstep.
 Local farmers, ranches and vineyards provide organic and locally grown fruits, vegetables, meats, wines and more!
 Visit one of our many farmers markets for a delicious flavor of our community.
 The Visitors Guide provides highlights of these treats and more!

 Pocket sized Visitor Guides and Calendar of Events are mailed free of charge.
-Relocation Packages are available for $5.00 at the Chamber.
-Packets of Visitor information and Relocation Packets will be mailed for $15.00 postage charge.
-To request a Visitors Guide, Calendar of Events, Visitors Packet or Relocation Package by mail, please call the Visitors Center at (530) 273-4667 or request by email.
-View our relocation package online.
+To request a Visitors Guide or Calendar of Events by mail, please call the Visitors Center at (530) 273-4667 or request by email.
+Visitor Information and Relocation Information can be picked up at the Chamber or view our relocation package online.

 The Visitors Center is open 7 days a week, 361 days each year.
 Our hours are Monday: 11am to 3:00pm; Tuesday through Friday: 10am to 5pm; Saturday 11am to 3:00pm; and Sunday: 11pm to 3:00pm.
 Federal Holidays: 11am to 3:00pm.